mojaloop/mojaloop-business-docs/vuepress/docs/guides/settlement-basic-concepts.md

 - Multilateral deferred net settlement
 - Bilateral deferred net settlement
 - Immediate gross settlement

+The meaning of the component terms of these settlement types is as follows.

 Settlements are *deferred net* if a number of transfers are settled together.
 Net settements (in which a number of transfers are settled together) are by definition deferred (since it takes time to construct a batch.)

 Settlements are *gross* if each transfer is settled separately.
 Gross settlements may be immediate or deferred.
 They are *deferred* if approval for settlement from outside the Hub is required, and *immediate* if the Hub can proceed to settlement of a transfer without requiring any external approval.
 At present, Mojaloop only supports immediate gross settlements.